 The road to an answer was begun by Swiss-born Johannes Itten*, an art lecturer and professor at a leading European academy, prior to WWII.
-He was of the Bauhaus design academy in Germany, and espoused the modernism of Art Deco.
+He was of the Bauhaus design academy in Germany, and espoused modern art, and the modernism of Art Deco.
 Although there were predecessors to him, he taught about colors using a seasonal theory.
 He observed that his art students, in their affinity for color, each used a palette that fell into one of four classes.
 Johannes Itten named these classes poetically for the four seasons, Spring, Summer, Autumn and Winter.
 His inspiration came from observing these same four color schemes in nature, as well.

 All the members of The Bauhaus, Itten himself included, were not Nazi sympathizers.
 During the Hitler regime, unfortunately, they were forced to abandon The Academy.

 It was not until years later, that Itten's four-seasons idea was picked up and re-examined by beauty consultants.
 They were experiencing successes applying it to personal coloration as a beauty tool.
 An explosion of books on this subject, begun in the 1970’s, was assisted by the advancement of printing technology through the color printers upgrade to the color laser printer.
 That made it more possible to accurately reproduce colors in a book format, though somewhat expensively, and distribute these print books in high volume.

 The most well-known of these were written by Carole Jackson**, who popularized color analysis.
 Her method was based on just the four seasons, and the four palettes that went with them.